USB Attack

 Overall, these flaws highlight the need for more comprehensive and nuanced approaches to cybersecurity.
 Organizations should consider a combination of strategies that protect against USB-based security threats while still authorizing legitimate and essential USB functionality to avoid functional interruption.

-USB Cybersecurity Solutions
+USB Cybersecurity Solution

 Sepio delves deeper, inspecting the intrinsic Hardware Bill of Material (HBOM) components.
 This involves identifying the physical profile of every hardware device during its connection event at the physical layer.
 This capability enables to discover and profile every peripheral device.
 Including identifying and discovering the USB devices that are attack tools or embedded within legit USB devices.

-How to Protect your Organization from USB Attacks?
+How to Protect your Organization from USB Attacks